rsaniei/gembaazaar/README.md

 ## 📄 License

 This project is for educational and demonstration purposes.
-Feel free to extend it with features like payments, filters, search, or wishlists.
+This is a work in progress.Feel free to pull the last version fro mtime to time to get the latest version.